-25 Years Ago: Jimmy Page Begins First Solo Tour
+35 Years Ago: Jimmy Page Launches His First Solo Tour

-Jimmy Page launched his highly scrutinized first solo tour on Nov.
-21, 1988, at the Hummingbird in Birmingham, England, by playing new versions of Led Zeppelin's ‘Over the Hills and Far Away’ and ‘Stairway to Heaven,’ among other songs.
+Jimmy Page began his highly scrutinized first solo tour on Sept.
+6, 1988, at the Omni in Atlanta, by playing new versions of Led Zeppelin's "Over the Hills and Far Away" and "Stairway to Heaven," among other songs.

-The tour in support of the album immediately followed, and so did over-sized expectations.
-One of the stops was praised by The Chicago Tribune for having "belied [Page's] age and longevity," though the writer bemoaned Plant's absence: "At times, Page seemed too alone onstage, working through material that appeared as distant to him as the band's past.
+A tour in support of Outrider followed, and so did expectations.
+One of the stops was praised by the Chicago Tribune for having "belied [Page's] age and longevity," though the writer bemoaned Plant's absence: "At times, Page seemed too alone onstage, working through material that appeared as distant to him as the band's past.
 The result was a cold reminder that what once was Zeppelin is now distant history."

-Page was on the road with John Miles, who had scored a Top 5 hit in the U.K. with ‘Music’ in 1976 and sang on two of on ‘Outrider”s better cuts, ‘Wasting My Time’ and ‘Wanna Make Love.’
-Page's touring band was rounded out by drummer Bonham and bassist Durban Laverde, who had also performed on ‘Wanna Make Love,’ as well as on the Grammy-nominated ‘Writes of Winter’ and ‘Hummingbird.’
+Page was on the road with John Miles, who had scored a Top Five hit in the U.K. in 1976 with "Music" and sang on two of on Outrider's better cuts, "Wasting My Time" and "Wanna Make Love."
+Page's touring band was rounded out by Bonham and bassist Durban Laverde, who had also performed on "Wanna Make Love," as well as on the Grammy-nominated "Writes of Winter" and "Hummingbird."

-"People will see in the show that I'm not avoiding Zeppelin," Page told The Los Angeles Times at the time.
-“That's part of my heritage.
+"People will see in the show that I'm not avoiding Zeppelin," Page told the Los Angeles Times.
+"That's part of my heritage.
 I'm proud of it."
-Indeed, Page also made room for Zeppelin's ‘Custard Pie’ and ‘In My Time of Dying’ on the opening-night set list, as well as ‘Wasting My Time,’ ‘Wanna Make Love,’ ‘Writes of Winter’ and the new Zeppelin-esque instrumental ‘Emerald Eyes.’
+Indeed, Page also made room for Zeppelin's "Custard Pie" and "In My Time of Dying" on the opening-night set list, as well as "Wasting My Time," "Wanna Make Love," "Writes of Winter" and the new Zeppelin-esque instrumental "Emerald Eyes."

 Bonham, meanwhile, was hailed at the subsequent Chicago stop for "displaying his father's rampaging drum style and penchant for flash."
 Whatever critics thought of Page's late-'80s shows, that onstage chemistry led directly to Page and Bonham's later performances with Plant and John Paul Jones, making this solo jaunt a critical moment in the history of Led Zeppelin.